Zachary Karabell: Career

 Karabell sits on the board of New America and PEN America.
-Previously, he was Head of Global Strategies at Envestnet, a publicly traded financial services firm where he worked with the board and senior management on corporate strategy and with the investment committee on overall investment approaches for the firm.
-Prior to that, he was Executive Vice President, Chief Economist, and Head of Marketing at Fred Alger Management, a New York-based investment firm.
-He was also President of Fred Alger & Company, a broker-dealer and Portfolio Manager of the China-U.S. Growth Fund.
+Previously, he was head of global strategies at Envestnet, a publicly traded financial services firm where he worked with the board and senior management on corporate strategy and with the investment committee on overall investment approaches for the firm.
+Prior to that, he was executive vice president, chief economist, and head of marketing at Fred Alger Management, a New York-based investment firm.
+He was also president of Fred Alger & Company, a broker-dealer and portfolio manager of the China-U.S. Growth Fund.
 At Alger, he oversaw the creation, launch and marketing of several funds, led strategy for strategic acquisitions, and represented the firm at public forums and in the media.
 In addition, he founded and ran the River Twice Fund from 2011-2013, an alternative investment fund which used sustainable business as its primary investment theme.

 Education

+Karabell spent his adolescence attending private school in New York City, including The Collegiate School.
 Karabell was educated at Columbia, Oxford and Harvard, where he received his Ph.D..
 He has taught at several leading universities, including Harvard and Dartmouth, and has written widely on economics, investing, history and international relations.